Affeldt Mion Museum in the Historic Depot

 The hotel isn’t the only transformative experience, though.
 There is also the historic depot, built for the Santa Fe Railway as the Winslow stop.
 It too was designed by La Posada architect, Mary E.J.
 Colter.

-In that historic depot, you’ll find Affeldt Mion Museum (AMM), featuring the Winslow Society of Artists.
+In that historic depot, you’ll find Affeldt Mion Museum (AMM), featuring the Winslow History and Winslow Studio Artists (WSA).

 To get to AMM from inside the hotel, you’ll exit the back door toward the train tracks (the original main entrance!) and turn left, where you’ll follow the long Spanish Revival arcade towards the depot.